jaredbebb/TaxiRankChange/README.md

-One possible implementation of HaversineDistance using apache commons math machine learning clusering means++  is :
+One possible implementation of HaversineDistance using apache commons math machine learning clustering kmeans++ is:

 HaversineDistance haversine = new HaversineDistance();